mortenebak/laravel-subscription-preset/README.md

     <a href="https://packagist.org/packages/netbums/laravel-subscription-preset"><img src="https://img.shields.io/packagist/php-v/netbums/laravel-subscription-preset" alt="Latest Stable Version"></a>
 </p>

-- **NOT YET READY FOR PRODUCTION**
+## About
 This is a Laravel Preset Package that will quickly get your app up and running with subscriptions via Stripe and Laravel Cashier.

+It comes with a opinionated set of dependencies/requirements, such as Laravel Livewire, Laravel Cashier, PestPHP.
+It will also set up Vite to have auto-reload when changes occur to .blade.php files.

-## Caution
+> ### Caution
-This package is intended to be used on a **FRESH** install of Laravel.
+> This package is intended to be used on a **FRESH** install of Laravel.
-Do **NOT** use on an existing Laravel, as it will override some files.
+> Do **NOT** use on an existing Laravel, as it will override some files.

 ## Installation